Grocery shopping is a necessary evil.

 Don’t go when you’re hungry.
 This is a common tip, but it’s true: when you’re hungry, you want to buy all kinds of junk.
 You’ll end up spending a lot more.
 Eat a good meal first, and you’ll be more likely to stick to your list.
 Plus always take your own bottle of water and some for the kids too if you take them.
 Bottled water is an expensive drink – more expensive then milk these days!

 Money Saving Hint:

-Go to the Cheap Shops such as The Reject Shop for items like dishwasher tablets and soup mixes.
+Go to the Best Online Deal Sites for items like dishwasher tablets and soup mixes.
 They are often up to half the price.

 3. Have a Budget – and Stick to it

 Know how much you can spend on groceries and stick to that limit.
 Having a book or using the internet so you know the prices of grocery items is time-consuming – but can help you stick to that budget.
 Do a rough running total as you shop so you know how much you have spent, and how much you have to go.